The Patchwork Project

 This Included:

-Each 1m² rewilding pack, designed by landscape architects and ecologists, equips individuals, families, and communities with everything needed to transform a patch of ground — from seed to sanctuary.
-The packs include plant mixes, layouts, and species guides, making it easy for anyone to take part.
+Each Patchwork landscape, designed by landscape architects and ecologists, equips individuals, families, and communities with everything needed to transform a patch of ground — from seed to sanctuary.
+The packs include plant mixes, layouts, and species guides, making it easy for anyone to take part and all within the size of a pizza box.

 From balconies and schoolyards to gardens and park edges, these tiny ecosystems become stepping-stones for wildlife — pollinators, birds, amphibians, and mammals alike.
 When stitched together, they create a national patchwork of hope: thousands of small wild spaces reconnecting fragmented habitats and people.